Josh Sutch Guide Service

 Bright day, vibrant rockfish, happy anglers.

-Angler fishing in Oregon
+Angler fishing in Myrtle Creek

-Two anglers fishing in Myrtle Creek
+Three people fishing in Myrtle Creek

 next-image

-Spring Chinook Fishing on the Umpqua River
+Spring Chinook Fishing on the Umpqua Rivers

 What to Expect on the Water